Maxinho96/BigDataProjects/README.md

-BigDataProjects by Marco Berbeglia and Massimiliano Bruni.
+BigDataProjects by Marco Berbeglia and Massimiliano Bruni